 “You’re right, of course.
 I have put this part of the story off for far too long.
 It’s time to tell you the final chapter of the tale you came here to uncover.
 The broken shards of the magical wand that you brought me, the reason I’m out here in the first place, and how it all comes together in one explosive finale…”

-Sionis flicked his wrist to ignite his small stove, and he put on a kettle of water, turning to the small table in his kitchen and gesturing for the Loremaster to join him.
-The two took their places, it being almost ceremony at this point, and the Loremaster summoned his pen to his hand and a fresh roll of paper for his notes.
+Sionis flicked his wrist to ignite his small stove, and he put on a kettle of water, turning to the table in his kitchen and gesturing for Vestria to join him.
+The two took their places, it being almost ceremony at this point, and Vestria set up her mechanical quill for her notes.

 “I might have stayed there forever,” Sionis emphasized.
 “I was content, I think.
 Alas, I suppose that’s the nature of calm periods in our lives, they don’t stay calm for long.
 You see, while I was working at the great Mage Tower, Iliera had decided to hunt down the lost wand that carried her name.
 The mystery of its past, and the importance it carried for Fynn, myself, and now her too… it was enough to keep her up at night.
-She pulled a lot of strings and called in a lot of favors, and eventually she got the Baron of the Steamweedle Cartel to agree to give it over, and so she traveled to Stranglethorn Vale, unbeknownst to us, where she would accidentally trigger the wand’s true purpose…”
+She pulled a lot of strings and called in a lot of favors, and eventually she got Baron Revelli to agree to give it over, and so she traveled to the jungles of the south, unbeknownst to me, where she would accidentally trigger the wand’s true purpose…”